KumarRoshandot/Webservice_URLLIB_Flask_PyMemCache/README.md

 5) URL Data

-    --->  This is a package name synk_test inside which has the file to return tree data.
+    --->  This is a package name synk_test inside which has the file to return tree data

- Use Unix Env to execute

     --->  to fecth data URLLIB has been used